-- review whether to update the Plan's most recent climate scenario analysis (Q1 2024); and - introduce an ESG-focused fund to the Plan's self-select range (Q2 2024).
+Review whether to update the Plan's most recent climate scenario analysis (Q1 2025).

-The level of time and resources spent on climate-related risks and opportunities is used because the Plan has, to date, had access to a budget to support this level of governance and has considered it one of the Plan's strategic priorities.
+The level of time and resources spent on climate-related risks and opportunities is used because the Plan has, to date, had access to a budget to support this level of governance.
+The Trustee's climate-related activities have largely focussed on stewardship to date as the Trustee is strongly supportive of engagement as a means of improving the behaviour of market participants.